mar10/wunderbaum/docs/tutorial/tutorial_events.md

 that is used by the tree to control the default behavior.
 For example, the `beforeActivate` event handler can return `false` to prevent activation of a node.

+Some events are sent by the tree, others by a distinct node.
+A <code>node event</code> always passes a reference to the node object.
+A <code>tree event</code> does not always pass a node reference.

 The event handler functions are called with a single argument, of type [WbTreeEventType](https://mar10.github.io/wunderbaum/api/interfaces/types.WbTreeEventType.html).